sjdefran1/GoSports/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Gosports is a full Stack Django web app that displays historical/live Nba Statistics.
 This project was created by me and three other students from Iowa State University (See Contact) in a 8 week time-span, broke into four two week sprints.
+The app originally didn't use bootstrap, after submitting it I went through and made the frontend prettier.

-The app was built in a private instance of GitLab for Iowa State University, hence no commit history.
+The app was built in a private instance of GitLab for Iowa State University, hence no inital commit history.
 After submitting the project I decided to upload it to my personal GitHub.

 ### Features
 * View live scores of games going on today